-Note: The marginal cost of environmental clean-up includes the opportunity cost of other projects not undertaken due to a limited budget.
+Note: The marginal cost of environmental clean up includes the opportunity cost of other projects not undertaken due to a limited budget.
 For example, the money spent on cleaning a Superfund hazardous waste dump cannot be used for clean air, clean water, reforestation, or endangered species programs.
-The net benefits forgone as a result of not pursuing these alternative programs is part of the marginal cost of environmental cleanup.
+The net benefits forgone as a result of not pursuing these alternative programs are part of the marginal cost of environmental cleanup.

-X^M = complete cleanup X^ = optimal cleanup.
+XM = complete cleanup X\ = optimal cleanup